michaelGuo1204/UThesis/docs/README.md

 # Trouble Shooting

 1. How could eQTL help to connect genetic data and metabolic data

 2. How would smr work

+   + App smr requires a PLINK format LD-reference file **NOT SOLVED**

+     > 1000G might be optimal but not recommended by the author of smr

+   +